awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_set_master_auto_position.md

 The master user must run the `mysql.rds_set_master_auto_position` procedure\.

-For RDS for MySQL 5\.7, this procedure is supported for MySQL 5\.7\.23 and higher 5\.7 versions, and RDS for MySQL 8\.0\.26 and higher 8\.0 versions\.
-This procedure isn't supported for RDS for MySQL 5\.6\.
+This procedure is supported for MySQL 5\.7\.23 and higher 5\.7 versions, and RDS for MySQL 8\.0\.26 and higher 8\.0 versions\.